connorgmeehan/cgm.codes/blog/sea_of_tweets/index.md

   },
   "git": "https://github.com/connorgmeehan/sea-of-tweets-js",
   "duration": "3 months",
   "description": "Sea of Tweets was an interactive data visualisation on the 2016 presidential election comparing the Democratic and Republican primary candidates real-world and twitter presence.
 It made use of the Huffington Post pollster and Twitter APIs to get tweets and the sentiment towards each candidate.
-This was the project that started my journey and interest in creative coding."
+This was the project that started my journey and interest in creative coding.", "tags": ["JavaScript", "APIs"],
 }
 ---